 The Capital Region of New South Wales is located in the south–east of the state from the southern tablelands, east around the ACT, to the far south coast.
 The region comprises the eight local government areas of Bega Valley, Eurobodalla, Goulburn Mulwaree, Hilltops, Queanbeyan-Palerang, Snowy-Monaro, Upper Lachlan Shire, Yass Valley, and small parts of Shoalhaven, Snowy Valleys, and Wingecarribee.
 The region covers a total area of around 51,895 square kilometres or 6.5 per cent of New South Wales and is home to approximately 224,300 people (ABS 2017).

 Agricultural land in the Capital Region occupies 33,332 square kilometres, or 64 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 12,931 square kilometres, or 25 per cent of the region.
 The most common land use by area is grazing modified pastures, which occupies 25,177 square kilometres or 49 per cent of the Capital region.

-Health care and social assistance was the largest employment sector with 14,700 people, followed by public administration and safety with 13,100 people, and retail trade with 9,700 people.
-Other important employment sectors in the region were construction, accommodation and food services, and professional, scientific and technical services.
-The agriculture, forestry, and fishing sector employed 7,500 people, representing 7 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 15,100 people, followed by public administration and safety with 14,000 people, and retail trade with 10,600 people.
+Other important employment sectors in the region were accommodation and food services, construction, and agriculture, forestry and fishing.
+The agriculture, forestry, and fishing sector employed 7,000 people, representing 7 per cent of the region's workforce.

 Value of agricultural production